lucid-wei/g-cubed_teaching_model/docs/model_sym_files.md

 Like variables, equations are also defined over sets.

-## The sym folder and its contents
+## The sym directory and its contents

-The sym folder stores machine generated contents that are used by the gcubed Python module (.py, .lis and .csv files) and the [model definitions information page](../model/sym/model_2R_164.html).
+The sym directory stores machine generated contents that are used by the gcubed Python module (.py, .lis and .csv files) and the [model definitions information page](../model/sym/model_2R_164.html).

-Currently in this folder, all files needed are already generated, so you do not need to run any of the commands below.
+Currently in this directory, all files needed are already generated, so you do not need to run any of the commands below.
-But FYI, the *.sym files are used to generate the other files in that folder, by running the SYM processor <SYM>, sym4mac.exe on MacOS or sym4win.exe on Windows.
+But FYI, the *.sym files are used to generate the other files in that directory, by running the SYM processor <SYM>, sym4mac.exe on MacOS or sym4win.exe on Windows.

 If the root file of the SYM model definition (the *.sym files) is called ggg2r170.sym, then the command to generate these files is:
 ```